Editing images with AI

 2.2 Upscaling and super-resolution

-• Topaz Gigapixel — paid, the polished commercial option for photographic upscaling.
+• Topaz Gigapixel — paid, the polished commercial option for photographic upscaling, especially faces and skin.
+Native Apple Silicon, just works.

 2.3 Object removal and inpainting

-• For heavier inpainting workflows — mask + prompt, control over what fills the hole, regional generation — the local generation GUIs in the diffusion notebook (ComfyUI, InvokeAI, Draw Things) all do this on top of Stable Diffusion / Flux / SDXL backbones.
+• For heavier inpainting workflows — mask + prompt, control over what fills the hole, regional generation — the local diffusion clients (ComfyUI, InvokeAI, Draw Things) all do this on top of Stable Diffusion / Flux / SDXL backbones.

 2.4 Face restoration